seopark935/seopark935.github.io/_projects/pond_water.md

     An image of one of the pictures taken of the pond water
 </div>

 After validating our design by examining pond samples and confirming the microscope’s effectiveness, we decided to enhance its functionality with machine learning.
 Using TensorFlow and OpenCV in Python, we integrated a model capable of detecting moving amoebas in the water, drawing bounding boxes around them to simplify the identification of living organisms.

-This feature, implemented using iFun Webcam to access the phone camera, added a new layer of interactivity and scientific application to the project.
-This phase of the project allowed me to apply my programming skills in a real-world context, reinforcing my experience with Python and machine learning integration.
+This phase of the project allowed me to apply programming skills in a real-world context, via reinforcing my experience with Python and machine learning.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">